Pep Canadell: Integrative, policy-relevant synthesis linking carbon cycle science to mitigation pathways

 His work includes research on how scientific understanding of the carbon cycle relates to mitigation strategies and policy frameworks.
 He has contributed to international assessments, including multiple reports of the IPCC, where he has served as a Coordinating Lead Author and expert reviewer on the global carbon cycle and emissions pathways.

 Through the Global Carbon Project, he has contributed to research exploring how carbon-cycle science can be applied to emissions-reduction strategies.
 He co-developed frameworks for quantifying national and sectoral contributions to the global carbon budget, supporting transparent accounting under the Paris Agreement.

 He contributes to public communication on climate science, including discussions of decarbonization and carbon management, through media outlets and public forums.
 He has discussed the need for large-scale deployment of renewable energy and carbon removal technologies in public and media forums, including Energy Insiders and CSIRO's outreach programs.
 His synthesis work is cited in discussions on how scientific evidence can guide national climate policies and global mitigation pathways.

 Climate feedbacks, vulnerability, and adaptation

 Canadell's work addresses interactions between the carbon cycle and climate feedbacks, and explores how natural systems may respond as warming intensifies.
 In an essay, he and co-authors framed a research agenda emphasizing the vulnerability of the carbon–climate system, including feedbacks and the limits of natural sinks under changing climate conditions.

-Modeling studies generally predict that as climate warms, the efficiency of natural carbon sinks will decline, thereby amplifying atmospheric CO₂ concentrations, that is a positive carbon - climate feedback.
+Modeling studies generally predict that as climate warms, the efficiency of natural carbon sinks will decline, thereby amplifying atmospheric CO_{2} concentrations, that is a positive carbon - climate feedback.

 In his research and through the Global Carbon Project, Canadell has emphasized that feedbacks resulting from weakened sinks (due to drought, increased heat stress, wildfire, or permafrost thaw) could undermine climate stabilization goals.
-For example, permafrost thaw is recognized as a potent feedback: warming leads to decomposition of previously frozen carbon, which adds CO₂ to the atmosphere and further accelerates warming.
+For example, permafrost thaw is recognized as a potent feedback: warming leads to decomposition of previously frozen carbon, which adds CO_{2} to the atmosphere and further accelerates warming.